Boeing: Merger with McDonnell Douglas

+Corporate headquarters moves

-The corporate headquarters were moved from Seattle to Chicago in 2001.
-In 2018, Boeing opened its first factory in Europe at Sheffield, UK, reinforced by a research partnership with The University of Sheffield.
+Boeing's corporate headquarters moved from Seattle to Chicago in 2001.
+In 2018, the company opened its first factory in Europe at Sheffield, UK, reinforced by a research partnership with the University of Sheffield.

 In May 2020, the company cut over 12,000 jobs due to the drop in air travel during the COVID-19 pandemic with plans for a total 10% cut of its workforce or approximately 16,000 positions.
-In July 2020, Boeing reported a loss of $2.4 billion as a result of the pandemic and the grounding of its 737 MAX aircraft, and that it was in response planning to make more job and production cuts.
+In July 2020, Boeing reported a loss of $2.4 billion as a result of the pandemic and the Boeing 737 MAX groundings, and that it was in response planning to make more job and production cuts.
 On August 18, 2020, CEO Dave Calhoun announced further job cuts; on October 28, 2020, nearly 30,000 employees were laid off, as the airplane manufacturer was increasingly losing money due to the COVID-19 pandemic.

-The Boeing 777X, the largest capacity twinjet, made its maiden flight on January 25, 2020.
-Following an incident during flight testing, the estimated first delivery of the aircraft was delayed until 2024.

-After two fatal crashes of the Boeing 737 MAX narrow-body passenger airplanes in 2018 and 2019, aviation regulators and airlines around the world grounded all 737 MAX airliners.
-A total of 387 aircraft were grounded.
-Boeing's reputation, business, and financial rating has suffered after these groundings, questioning Boeing's strategy, governance, and focus on profits and cost efficiency.

-In May 2022, Boeing announced plans to move its global headquarters from Chicago to Arlington, Virginia, a suburb of Washington, D.C.
-The company said that this decision was made in part due to the region's "proximity to our customers and stakeholders, and its access to world-class engineering and technical talent."
+In May 2022, Boeing announced plans to transfer its global headquarters from Chicago to Arlington, Virginia, a suburb of Washington, D.C.
+The company said that this decision was made in part to concentrate on its defense work with "proximity to our customers and stakeholders".
+After the January 2024 Alaska Airlines Flight 1282 and other incidents, one shareholder proposed relocating the corporate headquarters back to the Seattle area in hopes of getting engineering and quality control teams on-site access to key decision-makers.
+Boeing's board soundly dismissed the attempt.

 In February 2023, Boeing announced plans for laying off approximately 2,000 of its workers from finances and human resources.

+In May 2023, Boeing acquired autonomous eVTOL air taxi startup Wisk Aero.

+In June 2024, Boeing agreed to re-acquire Spirit AeroSystems, its longtime supplier of airplane parts, which had been established in 2005 when Boeing spun-off its Wichita division to an investment firm.
+The deal was initially discussed in March of the same year before being closed on June 30 at $4.7 billion.